 In August 1990, Kuwait was invaded and forcibly annexed by Iraq under Saddam Hussein.
 The seven month-long Iraqi occupation came to an end after direct military intervention by United States-led coalition forces, in which Australia participated.
 Kuwait's infrastructure was badly damaged during the war, but it was able to repair nearly all the damage and, by the end of 1992, had restored its oil output to almost the pre-occupation levels.

 Kuwait is a constitutional monarchy with a parliamentary system of government.
 The head of state, the Emir, is chosen from the ruling Al-Sabah family and confirmed by the National Assembly (Majlis Al-Umma).
 The Emir has the power to appoint the Prime Minister, dissolve the Parliament and suspend certain parts of the Constitution.
-The current Emir is HH Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah, who acceded to the throne in February 2006.
+The current Emir is His Highness (HH) Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah, who acceded to the throne in January 2006.

 Kuwait’s constitution is regarded as one of the most liberal in the region and Kuwait was the first member of the Gulf Cooperative Council (GCC) to establish a directly elected parliament.
 Established in 1963, the National Assembly is comprised of 50 directly elected members who serve four-year terms.
 The Assembly has the power to question and dismiss ministers, including the Prime Minister.
 Although political parties are banned, there are various interest groupings or ‘blocs’.

 The Council of Ministers (cabinet) forms the executive level of government and advises and assists the Prime Minister, who is appointed by the Emir.
-The current Prime Minister is HH Sheikh Nasser Al-Mohammed Al-Ahmed Al-Jaber Al-Sabah, who was appointed in 2006.
-Cabinet members are also ex-officio members of the National Assembly with the same voting rights as elected MPs, except in cases of no confidence motions.
-The most recent parliamentary election was held in May 2009, Kuwait's third since 2006.
-This election resulted in four women elected for the first time since women were granted the right to vote in 2005.
-The next election is scheduled for May 2013.
+The current Prime Minister is HH Sheikh Jaber Al-Mubarak Al-Hamad Al-Sabah who was appointed in 2011.
+Cabinet members are also ex-officio members of the National Assembly with the same voting rights as elected Members of Parliament (MPs), except in cases of no confidence motions.
+The most recent parliamentary election was held in July 2013, Kuwait's sixth since 2006.
+This election resulted in two women being appointed to Ministerial positions in the cabinet.
+Women were granted the right to vote in 2005.

 Kuwaiti foreign policy is founded on a long-standing strategic alliance with the United States.